vmware-labs/wasm-workers-server/docs/docs/tutorials/rust-workers.md

 ## Read environment variables

 Environment variables are configured [via the related TOML configuration file](../features/environment-variables.md).
-These variables are directly injected as global constants in your worker.
+These variables are accessible via `std::env` in your worker.
 To read them, just use the same name you configured in your TOML file:

 ```toml title="envs.toml"
 name = "envs"